Ethiopia

 Category B taxpayers will be required to pay tax based on gross sales, with rates ranging from 2% to 9%.
 Professionals and VAT-registered businesses will be excluded.

-Undistributed or repatriated profits which are not reinvested or remitted within 12 months will be taxed at 15%.
-This will an increase in the tax rate from the current tax rate of 10%.
+Undistributed or repatriated profits that are not reinvested or remitted within 12 months will be taxed at 15%.
+This will be an increase in the tax rate from the current tax rate of 10%.

 Gains from offshore share transfers tied to Ethiopian assets will be taxable.
 The full gain will be taxed if value from Ethiopian property exceeds 50%; otherwise, a formula-based apportionment will apply.